openaudible/openaudible/README.md

 # OpenAudible
 A cross-platform desktop application for downloading and managing your Audible audiobooks.

-## Important Note

-This open source version 1.1.8 is not the latest available as a binary version.
-You can still build this version from scratch, but it will not be the latest version available.

 ## Latest Binary Release

 [Download](https://openaudible.org) installers for Windows, Mac and Linux.

 More information is available at the project home page [openaudible.org](http://openaudible.org).

-Note: Due to various constraints, the posted github version may be behind the currently posted binary.

 ## Features
 - Import audible books from your account